A Little Background about our Project

 Madison County, North Carolina, has a rich agricultural history.
 The county’s place in the production of burley tobacco is well known, but there are other ways to explore and record our agricultural history.
 One of the most interesting ways to do this is to tell the stories of the barns and outbuildings scattered throughout the county.
 Learn more about the beginning of our organization and the people who are working to save this history.

-- Sunday, July 31 at 4pm: Free Reception for an encore of the “With These Hands” photography exhibit.
+- Through October 15: “With These Hands” photography exhibit.
 This time the photographs of barns by Don McGowan & Bonnie Cooper will be on display from July 15 through October 15 at the Westgate location of the Green Sage Cafe.
 For more information, see EXHIBIT

 Listen to an interview (from wART streaming radio) with Taylor Barnhill about HIstoric Barns